the-why-ai/the-why-ai.github.io/site/digital-doppler/src/pages/about.md

 ---
 layout: ../layouts/Layout.astro
-title: 'About Me'
+title: 'About Why AI LLC'
-description: 'Learn more about Alexander Lavelle, a research-driven AI/ML engineer with over five years of experience delivering end-to-end machine learning solutions.'
+description: 'Learn more about Why AI LLC, an expert AI/ML consulting company specializing in deep learning, MLOps, and Generative AI solutions.'
 ---

 # About Me